-Our two summer school courses each offer three weeks of stimulating and inspiring training in acting.
+Our two Drama Summer School courses each offer three weeks of stimulating and inspiring training in acting.
 Both courses include class work or workshops with many of the School's core staff including Wyn Jones (Director of Acting), Patsy Rodenburg (Head of Voice), and Wendy Allnutt (Head of Movement).
 Students work as an ensemble in groups of not more than eighteen.

 The Guildhall School is situated in the City of London within the Barbican Arts Centre, which houses two theatres, a concert hall, cinemas and galleries.
 It is also within easy reach of West End theatres, the Royal Festival Hall, the Royal National Theatre and Shakespeare's Globe on the South Bank, Sadler's Wells Theatre and Tate Modern.

 'I have grown both as an actor and as a person.'

 'The generosity and support of the staff was superb'

 'One of the best things I have ever spent my money on'.

 'I felt so welcome and safe.'

 'There is a beautiful spirit in this school.'

 Three weeks of intensive tuition, workshops and rehearsals.
 Students have craft-based classes for half of the day; for the other half they work as an ensemble with a director to explore short scenes from Shakespeare and a contemporary play, investigating the texts through group exercises and improvisation.
 The aim is to demystify Shakespeare and commit to truthful acting in modern drama.
 The course concludes with a presentation of work-in-progress to students and staff (not open to the public), which may take the form of a workshop or open class.